junxit/us-congress-bills-114/metadata.md

 - 2015-11-16 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
 - 2015-11-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8170)
 - 2015-11-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8170)
+- 2015-11-17 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.